lenchv/hive-driver/README.md

 npm i hive-driver
 ```

-If you'd like to use kerberos, you have to install and build [kerberos](https://www.npmjs.com/package/kerberos) module seprately
+If you'd like to use Kerberos, you have to install and build the [kerberos](https://www.npmjs.com/package/kerberos) module on your own

 ```bash
 npm i kerberos